List of EastEnders characters introduced in 2019: Dinah Wilson

 Dinah Wilson, played by Anjela Lauren Smith, makes her first appearance in episode 5869, broadcast on 14 February 2019.
 Dinah is the ex-girlfriend of Mitch Baker (Roger Griffiths) and mother to his daughter Bailey Baker (Kara-Leah Fernandes).
-It is soon discovered that Dinah suffers from multiple sclerosis and is looked after by Bailey.
+It is soon discovered that Dinah has multiple sclerosis and is looked after by Bailey.

-Mitch reveals to his ex-girlfriend Karen Taylor (Lorraine Stanley) that Dinah suffers from multiple sclerosis and that Bailey is her carer.
+Mitch reveals to his ex-girlfriend Karen Taylor (Lorraine Stanley) that Dinah has multiple sclerosis and that Bailey is her carer.
 Karen, Mitch and their two children Keegan Baker (Zack Morris) and Chantelle Atkins (Jessica Plummer) help Bailey to clean her flat and Dinah becomes friends with Karen.
 Unbeknownst to Bailey, Dinah's condition is getting worse and she tells Keegan.
 Dinah's health decline becomes apparent when she has an accident and is rushed to hospital.
 The Taylors later rent a room for Dinah and Bailey at 23A Albert Square so that Dinah can have more assistance.
 Dinah and Karen become closer and Dinah confides in Karen that she can no longer deal with her multiple sclerosis and wants Karen to help her end her life.
 Karen refuses and reaches out to Darren (Kris Saunders), a man with multiple sclerosis so that he can speak to Dinah.
 Darren tells Karen that he used to be depressed but now he enjoys his life and agrees to speak to Dinah the following week.
 However, Dinah refuses and tells Karen that she doesn't want her condition to ruin her life and that she wants to be there for Bailey.

 Unknown to Karen, Dinah plans on ending her own life and buys birthday cards where she writes her final messages to Bailey.
 Karen discovers this, but Dinah breaks down and reveals that she is scared she will not be able to survive any longer and Karen encourages her to not let her condition negatively impact her life any more.
 Dinah spends time with Bailey and the following day, Dinah seems better and thanks Karen for her help.
 Karen decides to take Bailey on a family trip to Walford Park, but Dinah decides to stay at home and says her last goodbye to Bailey.
 After she finishes writing her last birthday cards to Bailey, Dinah commits suicide and her body is discovered by Mitch.